Quick Answer

 The Bottom Line

 If the home feels confusing or restless, fix the hierarchy first.
-Clearer flow and stronger room roles often improve the whole plan faster than decorating ever will.
+Clearer flow and stronger room roles can improve the whole plan faster than decorating ever will.